 Tech giant Microsoft was one of the victims of a data breach where a security misconfiguration exposed over 250 million internal records.
 Fortunately, their engineers remediated the configuration before any real damage was done.
 But this slip-up is no isolated case.
 One wrong move can leave your company and your customers vulnerable to crimes like identity theft or fraud.
 Hence, strong data security is a must.

 So, how do you go about securing valuable company information?
 This data protection guide will give you a better understanding of how data security works.
 Let’s begin with understanding the whole idea of data protection.

 What is Data Protection?

 Data protection is the concept of safeguarding confidential and sensitive information from unauthorized access and malicious cyberattacks.
-The term refers to both the operational data backup and continuity/disaster recovery.
-Data protection strategies are designed to filter and manage data access, as well as create solid back-ups in case of emergency.
+The term refers to both operational data backup and continuity/disaster recovery.
+Data protection strategies are designed to filter and manage data access, as well as create solid backups in case of an emergency.

 Data Privacy Act

 The US legislation doesn’t employ a single data protection law, instead, there are several laws enacted at the Federal and state levels.
 These provisions suggest several best practices and specify the rights of consumers and businesses.
 As a startup, you will need to abide by your local laws on data privacy.
 Also, you have to pay attention to the provisions that govern your industry.

 Here are some of the mandated basic requirements for data privacy: